Like Setting a Home on Fire: The Effects of Separating Families at the Border

-Our moderator is Dr. Erlanger Turner, Professor, University of Houston-Downtown, SCCAP Diversity Committee Chair.
+Our moderator is Dr. Erlanger Turner, Assistant Professor in the Graduate School of Education and Psychology at Pepperdine University, SCCAP Diversity Committee Chair.

 The webinar is intended to help clinicians understand how stress influences healthy development in youth.
 Dr. Shonkoff will discuss how separating families at the border impacts children and their families.
 Furthermore, it will identify the importance of stability on healthy development.

 This webinar is being hosted by the Society of Clinical Child and Adolescent Psychology, Division 53 of the American Psychological Association.
 The webinar will be followed by an opportunity to ask the presenters questions and it carries the opportunity for 1 CE credit.